burnsaga/scripts/README.md

 * Convert video ()
 * Download audio (Soundcloud/YouTube) - using youtube-dl.
 * Extract text from image (OCR) - using tesseract.
-* Heatmapper - horizontal gradient image generator. - using imagemagick.
+* Gradient Generator - linear/radial gradient image generator (up to 7 colors). - using imagemagick.
+* Unzip All

 ## Requirements (for all scripts)

+* 7zip
 * ffmpeg
 * ImageMagick
 * Python